Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

     return total
 ```

 This function requires 2 numeric variables to store the total and the current number.
-We can say that the function requires 2 (i.e. *constant space*) to run or `O(1)`.
+We can say that the function has a space requirement of 2 (i.e. *constant space*) to run or `O(1)`.
 The amount of memory used does not change as the length of `numbers` increases.

 On the other hand the following function requires a list to store double all the numbers.